-- Q: What did you mean by "rebalance" in pool chairs example?
+Q: What did you mean by "rebalance" in pool chairs example?
 How does one do that?
-Is it a mathematical calculation in the Reserve Component List? - A: Let's say a project was more than budgeted.
+Is it a mathematical calculation in the Reserve Component List?

+- A: Let's say a project was more than budgeted.
 That extra expense drains the Reserve Fund, making less \$ available for other projects.
 See above.
-The process will be slightly different depending if contributions are calculated based on the Component Method or Cash Flow Method. - Q: What is the best way to respond to a board that wants to keep monthly assessments low and believes that if money is needed for major repairs they and the membership prefer to levy special assessments? - A: The board's motives are fundamentally different than owners.
+The process will be slightly different depending if contributions are calculated based on the Component Method or Cash Flow Method. - Q: What is the best way to respond to a board that wants to keep monthly assessments low and believes that if money is needed for major repairs they and the membership prefer to levy special assessments?

+- A: The board's motives are fundamentally different than owners.
 The board's job is to maintain the assets of the association.
 Owners wish to keep more of their own money.
 The board needs to be reminded that it is better that owners pay their fair share of ongoing deterioration while they are owners (rather than play the special assessment lottery), and that special assessments are never "for sure" to pass, and the delays may make projects more expensive. - Q: So what is wrong with having the total cost saved NOW, in advance?
 In other words, if the lifetime cost is \$1M, but the FFB would be only \$500k, why can't you have that full cost saved at any given time for rainy days so special assessments don't have to be levied? - A: Having the entire cost now, long before it is needed, far in excess of its deteriorated value, represents "excess" Reserves.
 This is inappropriate for three reasons. - 1.
 It puts the association in the position to have more funds than warranted, which could be construed as (taxable) net profit. - 2.
 It does nothing to minimize special assessment risk.
 That is achieved at the 70% level, and special assessment risk is not further reduced by being 200% Funded (a \$1M balance when the FFB is only \$500k). - 3.
 It goes against the NRSS Funding Principles of equitable distribution of contributions and budget stability, because you've collected far more from "current" owners than the value of the deterioration they've enjoyed.
 They have in essence given a gift to future owners, and now the contributions towards this asset's replacement can stop.
-Because it is not equitable through the years, and because contributions are then irregular through the years, it is inappropriate. - Q: You may have covered this in the first session, but does the component list have to be exhaustive?
-For example, if a common element was not included on the study but needs to be replaced, can it still be covered under the reserve fund? - A: Yes, this was covered in our Reserve Studies 101 webinar (see it here).
+Because it is not equitable through the years, and because contributions are then irregular through the years, it is inappropriate.

+Q: You may have covered this in the first session, but does the component list have to be exhaustive?
+For example, if a common element was not included on the study but needs to be replaced, can it still be covered under the reserve fund?

+- A: Yes, this was covered in our Reserve Studies 101 webinar (see it here).
 Your Reserve Fund is there to pay for projects that pass the four-part test.
 Hopefully those appear in your Reserve Component List.
 But even if they don't, the NRSS four-part test is the higher authority.
-Just make sure to update your Reserve Study the next year if you pay for a project not on your Reserve Component List.
+Just make sure to update your Reserve Study the next year if you pay for a project not on your Reserve Component List. - Q: Rather than using national average replacement costs in higher cost parts of the country, such as Southern California, does Association Reserves adjust for local costs when determining Component costs in those areas? - A: Yes.
+Again, see more about components in our Reserve Studies 101 webinar here.